sortable/ads/docs/write-a-header-bidding-plugin.md

 * **Note**:

-!> Ensure the callback `cb` is called in an enqueued function to inform the Ads Manager API that the service is ready.
+!> Ensure `cb` is called in an enqueued function to inform the Ads Manager that the service is ready.
 If the callback is called too early, or not called at all, the HB will eventually timeout.

 ```js
 var plugin = {